 Take home tip: if you've spent hours trying to balance your topper, scrap your fruitless attempts and instead secure the topper to the front of the tree using florists wire.
 Nestle the base of the topper within the lowest branches for the same effect – look close at the top of this tree and you'll see what we mean.

 2. Play with scale with oversized paper decorations

 Paper decorations have been a huge Christmas tree trend in recent years, and the bigger the better seems to be the rule.
-They are great for filling in any gaps you might have too and are a really easy Christmas tree topper idea.
+They are great for filling in any gaps you might have too and are a really easy Christmas tree topper idea, also looking great on white Christmas trees.
 You can pick up handy sets from places like Not on the High Street in loads of different colors, patterns, and sizes, so you have plenty to put around the tree and pop one on the top too.
 To make it even more of a show stopper tie a collection of the decorations together and string them off the top branch.

 3. Contrast colors with your tree decor and topper

 There's really something to be said for a sparsely decorated tree, done right leaving your tree almost bare can look very chic.
 Scandi minimalist is what you're aiming for.
 String around lights so you still get that all-important festive sparkle, and either leave it at that or add in just a select few decs in a neutral color scheme.
 Ground the look with a bit of a statement topper in a color that's going to contrast the very soft and neutral theme.
 Black or a deep charcoal grey would look striking and yet still works with the minimalist vibe.

 4. Tie a ribbon on the highest bough